Homeowner Associations (HOA)

 Do you own or manage a pond?
 Do you understand how your pond functions?
 Do you want to know more?
 Our Clemson education partner is offering a course in pond management.
 This course has two options; one for professionals with pesticides licenses - and one for everyone else!
 Visit the course website for more information.

+We hold a Pond Conference every two years in the Charleston Area for pond owners, property managers, and pond maintenance companies to help you manage your pond systems.
 Subscribe to our calendar for more information!
 As we work on developing this education opportunity, the registration and agenda links will be posted.

 - Suggested Stormwater BMP Maintenance Schedule